-Mexico gas protests, looting leave 2 dead, 600 arrested
+Mexico gas protests, looting leave 2 dead, 700 arrested

 In the Gulf coast state of Veracruz, a pickup truck trying to flee police during a store looting ran over a pedestrian, killing him, officials said.

 Veracruz Gov. Miguel Angel Yunes Linares ventured out Thursday and tried to persuade a crowd not to attack a grocery store that had already been looted a day earlier.
-He offered the crowd coupons for 500 pesos ($23.25) if they would desist from looting.
+He offered the crowd coupons for 500 pesos ($23.25).
+Yunes later said that wasn’t an incentive to stop looting, but rather offered as assistance to help single mothers buy holiday gifts.

-In Mexico State, which borders Mexico City, 430 people had been detained as suspected looters.
+In Mexico State, which borders Mexico City, 529 people had been detained as suspected looters.
 Four state police officers were fired and detained after they were caught on video taking some looted items and putting them in their patrol vehicles.
+The state government said the looting had quieted down Thursday.
+But video of the Wednesday disturbances showed riot-like scenes of people streaming out of stores carrying flat-screen TVs and other items.

+Officials claimed many of the lootings incidents were promoted through social media.

 With blockades affecting everything from gas distribution terminals, seaports and highways to shopping centers and gas stations, the Communications and Transport Department announced it would cancel permits for any truckers who block roads.